tuobangli/author_ber6/README.md

-Submit Infer metabolic directions to PNAS, after corrections.
+Submit Infer metabolic directions to PNAS, after corrections as a brief report.